WaltMenke/BiomechanicsToolbox/README.md

 Alternatively, you can download the Github folder 'BuildExecutable' from the repository, navigate to that directory from a terminal/powershell and run the following code to generate an executable locally.
 `pyinstaller --onefile -i"BT_Icon.ico" BiomechanicsToolbox.py`

+## Example Files
+As of March 24th, 2024 there is a folder containing example input and output files for multiple functions.
+This will allow you to test the function inputs, understand the data/file structures required by the program, and look at expected outputs from these files.